Negotiating the Sale of Your Business

 This sounds like it should be a simple number to arrive at, but the selling price is the most difficult part of the negotiation.
 As you discuss selling price with a potential buyer, keep in mind that the selling price may be separated into several sections:

-The price of the business assets.
+The price of business assets.
 What's the value of these assets?
 Is the value based on fair market value or an appraisal?
 Or are the assets of so little value that they are at liquidation (sell-off at a loss) value level?

 A purchase price for buildings and land owned by the business.
 The land and building should also be appraised, and comparable values.

 The more outside valuation information you can get on the assets, the easier it is to make your case for the value of the business.

 A purchase of shares of stock owned by the owner and other shareholders

-The Basket of Business Price
+The "Basket" of Business Price

 As you can see, the selling price is not just one number.
 It's a "basket" of different possibilities, depending on how the buyer and seller can come to terms.